Get started

 ip_address: 100.15.193.72

-The longer answer: it depends.
-If you’ve been managing network interfaces for a while, you might expect to be able to give an operating system a list of DNS nameservers in order, and that operating system will try each of those nameservers in sequence to find a given domain.
+You might expect to be able to give an operating system a list of DNS nameservers in order, and that operating system will try each of those nameservers in sequence to find a given domain.

 However, as increasingly more systems and software applications require a connection to the internet to function, even small delays or rare hiccups in DNS lookup can result in a degraded user experience.
 In response, many modern operating systems have adopted more complicated rules for how to optimize response time when multiple DNS nameservers are available.

-• Query nameservers in order, with small delays in between each attempt
+• Query nameservers in order, with small delays in between each attempt.

-• Query all nameservers in parallel
+• Query all nameservers in parallel.

-• Change the order of nameservers based on past performance
+• Change the order of nameservers based on past performance.

-• Change the order of nameservers based on known geographic proximity
+• Change the order of nameservers based on known geographic proximity.

-• Load balance queries between nameservers
+• Load balance queries between nameservers.